Hermann Zapf: Computer typography

 Zapf worked on typography for computer programs from the 1960s onwards.
-His ideas were considered radical, not taken seriously in Germany, and rejected by the Technische Universität Darmstadt, where he lectured from 1972 to 1981.
+His ideas were considered radical, not taken seriously in West Germany, and rejected by the Technische Universität Darmstadt, where he lectured from 1972 to 1981.
 Because he had no success in Germany, Zapf went to the United States, where he lectured about computerized typesetting, and was invited to speak at Harvard University in 1964.
 The University of Texas at Austin was also interested in Zapf and offered him a professorship, which he did not take, because his wife opposed a move to that state.

 Because Zapf's plans for the United States had come to nothing, and because their house in Frankfurt had become too small, Zapf and his wife moved to Darmstadt in 1972.

 In 1976, Rochester Institute of Technology (RIT) offered Zapf a professorship in typographic computer programming, the first of its kind in the world.
 He taught there from 1977 to 1987, flying between Darmstadt and Rochester.
 There he developed his ideas further, with the help of his connections in companies such as IBM and Xerox and his discussions with computer specialists at Rochester.
 A number of Zapf's students from this time at RIT went on to become influential type designers, including Kris Holmes and Charles Bigelow, who together created the Lucida type family.
 Other prominent students include the calligrapher and type designer Julian Waters and book designer Jerry Kelly.